RiceD2KLab/HFD_F21/README.md

+# NOTE: Please go to the "master" branch.
+We were unable to change the default branch due to lack of permission on this repo.

 # Houston Fire Department - Fall 2021
 #### Members: Hannah Lei, Mingzhao Liu, Yikun Li, Sacheth Reddy Mamidi, Parth Parulekar